Manfred Nielson: Flag assignments

 In 2003, Nielson was promoted to the rank of rear admiral (lower half).
 He took command of the German Naval Academy in Flensburg and was in charge of the education of all prospective German naval officers.
 From May till October 2003 he was deployed to the Horn of Africa where he served as Commander Combined Task Force 150 with the Operation Enduring Freedom.
 In 2005 he was once again redeployed to the Ministry of Defence where he acted as Division Chief of the Directorate-General for Personnel.

 In 2008, Nielson was promoted to rear admiral (upper half).
 He served as Chief of Staff of the German Defense Staff within the Ministry of Defense under the command of the German Chiefs of Defense Wolfgang Schneiderhan and Volker Wieker.
-On July 1, 2010 he was promoted to vice admiral and became Commander of the German Fleet Command in Glücksburg.
+On July 1, 2010, he was promoted to vice admiral and became Commander of the German Fleet Command in Glücksburg.
 During that tour of duty vice admiral Nielson was selected by the Secretary of Defense Thomas de Maizière to become Director of a special staff that was created to prepare the intended restructuring process of the Bundeswehr.

 In June 2011 he was selected as Special Director for the audit of all running and planned procurement projects of the Bundeswehr under the scope of the restructuring process.
 This job was followed by the order to prepare the establishment of a new Directorate-General for Planning within the Ministry of Defense in Berlin.

-In April 2012 took over command of the Joint Support Service Command of the German Forces in Bonn leading over 43.000 personnel.
+In April 2012 he took command of the Joint Support Service Command of the German Forces in Bonn leading over 43,000 personnel.
 Nielson took over his new assignment within NATO as Deputy Supreme Allied Commander Transformation in Norfolk, Virginia on March 24, 2016.
 He is the fifth German naval officer since 1955 to hold the rank of a full admiral.